 Photographic Process Workers and Processing Machine Operators Salary in Texas

-How much does a Photographic Process Workers and Processing Machine Operators make in Texas?
+How much do Photographic Process Workers and Processing Machine Operators make in Texas?

 Median Annual Salary